anhtuank7c/learn-c/week_01_day_01/README.md

 ## 1. Introduction

-C is general-purpose, procedural programming language developed in the early 1970s by [*Dennis Ritchie*](https://en.wikipedia.org/wiki/Dennis_Ritchie) at [**Bell Labs**](https://en.wikipedia.org/wiki/Bell_Labs).
+C programming language is one of earliest high-level languages developed in 1972 by [*Dennis Ritchie*](https://en.wikipedia.org/wiki/Dennis_Ritchie) at [**Bell Labs**](https://en.wikipedia.org/wiki/Bell_Labs).

-It's known for its efficiency, control and flexibility.

-Despite being nearly 50 years old, C remains one of the most influential and widely used programming language in the world.
+Initially developed as a system programming language, it still remains one of the most popular programming languages used for low level programming, system software, embedded system kernel etc...

 **Key characteristics of C:**